 Recharging costs – particularly if you can charge at home – can be as much as 10 times cheaper than conventional fuel stops.
 That’s particularly true if you can take advantage of the cheapest off-peak charging rates, but even if you charge at average home electricity tariff rates, the cost of your daily commute could go from pounds to just pennies.

-If your commute is relatively short then an electric vehicle is probably the ideal machine for you: shorter commuting journeys mean that range anxiety won’t be a factor and if you can charge at home overnight (or at work if your employer has installed chargepoints) then you’ll pretty much never need to visit a fuel station again…
+If your commute is relatively short then an electric car is probably the ideal machine for you: shorter commuting journeys mean that range anxiety won’t be a factor and if you can charge at home overnight (or at work if your employer has installed chargepoints) then you’ll pretty much never need to visit a fuel station again…

 Even if you have a longer commute – say up to 40 miles for a round trip – you’ll probably still only be looking at one big charge mid-week, which a 7kw home charger - free with a Vanarama lease if you have suitable offroad parking – will take care of overnight with ease.